wowthemesnet/mundana-theme-jekyll/_posts/2020-05-23-first-open-source-contribution.markdown

 2. and documentation browsing (option button + choose the keyword) to jump to definitions and different classes.
     <img src="/assets/images/PostsImages/firstOpenSourceContribution/optionFinder.png" alt="option button + keyword = documentation" height="150">

-One trick while working with firefox project though and if it's a UI fix or a functionality that has related UI, is that you can search for the relevant code component by the UI element related to it.
+One trick while working with firefox project though, and specially if it's a UI fix or a functionality that has related UI, is that you can search for the relevant code component by the UI element related to it.

 my first issue was this